webix-hub/docs/data/api/html_addcss.md

 @short: adds a CSS class to a DOM node

 @params:
-- node		element		a DOM node
+- node		HTMLElement		a DOM node
 - name		string		the name of a CSS class to apply

 @example: